floragunncom/search-guard-docs/_content/_docs_installation/sg880_upgrade.md

 * error messages contain ID with tenant scope
 * legacy MT configuration should be not used with single index MT implementation
 * cannot switch off multi-tenancy
+* system administrator should consider if above limitations are acceptable for environment

 ## Upgrading steps